seajee/geet/README.md

 # Geet

-A WebRTC implementation using the peerjs library.
+A WebRTC implementation using the peerjs library for texting and video chatting.

 ## Roadmap